The Best Boomboxes with Bluetooth and FM/AM for Your Studio or Workspace

 The Megatek portable bluetooth boombox in black.

-Coming in at about half the price of the Sony Boombox, the Megatek Boombox has many of the same features at a budget price, including bluetooth connectivity, digital AM/FM tuner with 30 presets, MP3 playback via USB, an auxiliary-in port and it’s available in black or red.
-It’s a decent option but some reviewers mention the sound isn’t quite as good as the Sony.
+Coming in at less than half the price of the Phillips Boombox, the Megatek Boombox has many of the same features at a budget price, including bluetooth connectivity, digital AM/FM tuner with 30 presets, MP3 playback via USB, an auxiliary-in port and it’s available in black, red or blue.
+It’s a decent option but some reviewers mention the sound isn’t quite as good as more expensive boomboxes.

 Power: AC cord in or 4 C batteries